course outlines

 Halacha

 Halacha focuses on the practical application of Jewish law to a student’s life.
-This year we will be learning the laws of Shabbos through the Hebrew Sefer, Kitzur Hilchos Shabbos by Dayan Posen.
+This year we will be learning the laws of Berachos through the Hebrew Sefer, Pischei Halacha – Berachos by Rav Binyamin Forst.
 Students will gain an understanding of the Halachic principles and how they apply to practical situations.
 Students will also develop analytic skills to apply abstract Halachic concepts to real life situations.

 Bible

-This year, students will study the Parshiyos of Vayeira, Chayei Sara and Toldos.
+This year, students will study the Parshiyos of Bereishis and Noach.
 Course goals include accumulation of new vocabulary, reading and translating skills for Chumash, Rashi and other Meforshim (commentaries) as appropriate.
 Students will develop skills to identify textual idiosyncrasies and to discern the textual difficulties that Rashi responds to.
 Students will learn about the main philosophical ideas brought forth in the text, and the approach of the classical commentaries to these concepts.

 Jewish History (Girls)